What to see and do in Palm Beach and West Palm Beach—and where to stay

 This is where we almost stayed!

 This is where we ended up staying.
-And the price was about the same as the place in Riviera Beach!
+And it was in the price the same price range as the place in Riviera Beach!

 The Airbnb we stayed in was a private suite attached to the owner’s home in the Southside neighborhood.
+(You can see its location on the map above.)
 We had exclusive use of the pool and backyard.
-The homes in our immediate area were small, but very pretty and well-maintained.
+The homes in our immediate area were pretty and well-maintained.
 The Intracoastal was a short walk away, and as we approached the water, the houses became more and more beautiful.
 We loved strolling past the gorgeous homes landscaped with bougainvillea north of Hunter Street and East of South Olive Avenue and along the wide pedestrian walkway paralleling the Intracoastal.
 Click here to see our Airbnb listing online.

 Which neighborhood is best for an Airbnb rental in West Palm Beach: